UniCUE: Unified Recognition and Generation Framework for Chinese Cued Speech Video-to-Speech Generation: Introduction

-Existing research primarily focuses on \textbf{CS R}ecognition (\textbf{CSR}) that converts CS videos into phoneme-level text\cite{liu2020re,liu2024computation,liu2018visual,liu2019automatic}, neglecting the critical need for natural speech generation.
-This gap severely limits real-time communication between hearing-impaired and normal-hearing individuals, particularly in educational and social contexts.
-For example, in social gatherings, normal-hearing individuals may need to quickly and accurately understand and respond to questions or information shared by their hearing-impaired friends.
-However, existing CSR methods can only provide text output, which is insufficient to support natural and smooth interactions.
-Moreover, lip-reading video-to-speech synthesis methods like LipVoicer \cite{yeminilipvoicer} leverage lip motions alone, and they fail to model the complementary hand coding in CS.
-Thus, the primary motivation of this study is \textbf{to build the first CSV2S system that directly decoding Chinese CS video into speech}, as shown in Figure \ref{fig:overview}(b).
+Existing research primarily focuses on \textbf{CS R}ecognition (\textbf{CSR}) that converts CS videos into phoneme-level text \cite{liu2020re,liu2024computation,liu2018visual,liu2019automatic}, neglecting the critical need for natural speech generation.
+This limitation significantly impairs real-time communication between hearing-impaired and normal-hearing individuals, especially in educational and social scenarios.
+For instance, in group conversations, normal-hearing participants must quickly comprehend and respond to questions posed by their hearing-impaired peers.
+Textual output from CSR systems is often insufficient for such natural and smooth interactions.
+Additionally, recent lipreading-based video-to-speech models such as LipVoicer~\cite{yeminilipvoicer} rely solely on lip movements, failing to capture the complementary hand-coded information in CS that conveys critical phonemic distinctions.
+These shortcomings underscore the need for a more comprehensive approach.
+Motivated by this, we aim \textbf{to develop the first Chinese CSV2S system that directly decodes CS videos into intelligible speech}, as illustrated in Figure~\ref{fig:overview}(b).

-Based on the existing CSR methods, a straightforward approach to build CSV2S is to combine CSR with a Text-to-Speech (TTS) model, as shown in Figure \ref{fig:motivation}(a).
-However, this combined architecture has fundamental drawbacks.
-Firstly, the intermediate CS text serve as a medium between visual and speech, inheriting recognition errors from the CSR module, leading to inaccurate speech content.
-Secondly, the CSR stage only extracts semantic text but loses fine-grained temporal information from video, resulting in generated speech lacking temporal alignment.
+A straightforward solution, shown in Figure~\ref{fig:motivation}(a), is to combine a CSR model with a Text-to-Speech (TTS) system.
+However, this combined pipeline suffers from two key drawbacks.
+Firstly, the intermediate textual representation introduces error propagation, as misrecognitions in the CSR stage lead to incorrect speech output.
+Secondly, the textual intermediate discards fine-grained spatiotemporal cues in the CS video, resulting in synthesized speech that lacks temporal alignment with the visual input.